-Steve Jobs IPhone 2017 Birthday Is Here, But Apple Watch Is His True Luxury Fashion Honor
+Steve Jobs iPhone 2017 Birthday Is Here, But Apple Watch Is His True Luxury Fashion Honor

 Starting around 2015, Apple established that they were headed toward being a luxury fashion company, according to Time.

-Steve Jobs was also a fan of luxury fashion, and, in many ways, the Apple Watch has become a combination of things Jobs loved.
+Steve Jobs was also a fan of luxury fashion, and in many ways, the Apple Watch has become a combination of things Jobs loved.

 For example, it was also well established by Steve Jobs starting around 2004 when he was first diagnosed with pancreatic cancer that the healthcare industry “needed an overhaul.”
 Over the years up until his death, Steve Jobs worked on ideas that would streamline data for the healthcare community, and the Apple Watch became an end product in that evolution, according to CNBC.